David M. Harper (architect)

-In 2016, AIA Florida named HKS Architects as the Firm of the Year- the most prestigious award for the region's architectural industry- recognizing outstanding achievements in design, community service, education and services to the profession.
-With projects ranging from health care, transportation, commercial, education, entertainment, hospitality, retail and housing, HKS, Inc. has been an integral part of every dimension of Florida's diverse growth, helping to position the state for sustained success.
+In 2016, AIA Florida named HKS Architects as the Firm of the Year.
+HKS has completed projects in health care, transportation, commercial, education, entertainment, hospitality, retail, and housing throughout Florida.

 Soon after HKS acquired HADP Architecture, The Ohio State University selected HKS Inc. as the architectural firm to lead the $370 million Project revitalizing the campus’ North Residential District to accommodate a 3,872 student housing complex, two new dining facilities, recreation facility and more involving 12 new buildings and renovations to existing.
 Harper stated "HKS is proud to be taking the leadership design team role on the project."
 In 2016, the OSU North District Transformation Project was completed with eight additional new buildings.
 The new dorm rooms encourage interaction in common areas to promote socialization and connections rather than individual luxury perks.

 Harper was recognized in 2012 in Architecture Leaders Today magazine for his design of three student housing projects, and in Habitation Design Magazine for Best Conceptual Student Housing Design.
 In June 2012, industry publication Architectural Record recognized Harper's former firm HADP Architecture in their annual Top 250 Architecture Firms list.